nlf/precommit-hook/README.md

 Breaking changes
 ----------------

-In the upcoming version 2.0.0 of this module (and the current master branch in this repository), the configuration key in package.json will be changed to "pre-commit" with a dash, instead of the old "precommit".
+Version 2.0.0 of this module (and the current master branch in this repository) has been updated to use [git-validate](https://github.com/nlf/git-validate), as such the configuration key in package.json will be changed to "pre-commit" with a dash, instead of the old "precommit".
 All other functionality should work the same.

 Why should I use it?
 --------------------